 One of the most commonly held opinions is that the number of highly rated backlinks a site has can lead to a higher PageRank overall.

 Pages with the highest PageRank are generally those with the highest esteem or popularity across the internet.
 The PageRank for Google is 10, while Facebook ranks in at 9.
 Recognizable and well-known sites are more likely to have a higher PageRank than others.

 With PPA, advertisers only pay when a specific action occurs.
 For example, when an individual fills out a contact form or makes a purchase.
 PPA is also known as CPA (Cost per Action).

 With PPC, advertisers pay ad agencies every time someone clicks on an ad.
 Examples of PPC ads include display and banner ads.

-A contextual advertisement scheme where advertisers pay add agencies (such as Google) whenever a user clicks on their ad.
+PPC is a contextual advertising technique where advertisers pay ad agencies, such as Google, whenever a user clicks on their ad.
 Google Ads is a common agency used for PPC advertising.

-When a user goes to one web address but is brought to another—this is known as a redirect.
-If you changed a URL, or moved the content from one page to another, you would implement a redirect.
+When a user goes to one web address but is brought to another - this is known as a redirect.
+If you change a URL, or move the content from one page to another, you would want to implement a redirect.
 Behind the scenes, redirects help search engines recognize who to pass the ranking power to.
-This is one the best practices to engage in with SEO.
+This is one of the best practices to engage with in SEO.

 The most common type of redirect is a 301 redirect, which is used when a URL has changed permanently but you still want to maintain the same amount of ranking power.

 The robots.txt file is used by website owners to instruct robots where to visit on their site.
-This is an important file to use for SEO, as you are able to keep certain pages on your site (such as admin pages or pages with duplicate content) from being indexed.
+This is an important file to use for SEO, as you are able to keep certain pages on your site (such as admin pages, login pages, or pages with duplicate content) from being indexed.